ckeditor/ckeditor4/tests/plugins/balloontoolbar/manual/windowresize.md

 If element moves on the window resize, balloon toolbar should move with the element so it is always properly attached to it.

+Note: Edge the toolbar will be hidden during the resize as editor fires `blur` events ([#1265](https://github.com/ckeditor/ckeditor-dev/issues/1265)).

 ### Scenario 2

 1. Put a selection in any `strong` within the each editor.